unboundedsystems/node-graceful/README.md

 - `deadly` - (options) boolean indicating weather this should be considered a process ending event. e.g. should `exit` event should be called due to this event. default: false.

+#### Return value
+the method returns a function that when invoked, removes the listener. the function is a shorthand for `.off` method

 ##### example
 ```javascript